nisarg-github2000/Distributed-Task-Processing-System/readme.md

-# Distributed Task Processing System
+# Cloud-based Distributed Task Processing System

-The Distributed Task Processing System is designed to efficiently process and manage tasks across distributed systems, leveraging the power of containerized services for scalability and flexibility.
+The Cloud-based Distributed Task Processing System is designed to efficiently process and manage tasks across distributed systems, leveraging the power of containerized services for scalability and flexibility.
 This system integrates a backend API, a data service, worker services for task processing, and an Angular-based front-end application for user interaction.

 ## Prerequisites